 Bachelor of Science in Education

 The future of a church body depends largely upon the proper Christian training of its children.
 Teachers in Lutheran elementary schools can perform an important work by assisting parents and congregations in providing such training.

 The Bachelor of Science program provides a complete training for those men and women preparing for teaching in the elementary schools of the Church of the Lutheran Confession.
 The students take courses in general subject areas and in professional education.

 Several opportunities are provided for students enrolled in the education program to experience teaching in real elementary classrooms.
 During the sophomore year, education students spend ten hours each semester observing in selected schools to become acquainted with the way children act in the school setting and to observe professional teachers in action.
 Education 403 involves students in the weeks just prior to school opening as well as the first three weeks of the school year.
 Education 404 allows the student to teach a second time for one quarter.

 Students who enroll in the Bachelor of Science program should have completed the following high-school mathematics courses, or their equivalent: Algebra I, Algebra II, and Geometry.
 Background in Chemistry and Physics is desirable.
-Anyone who wishes to enter this program but who has not met the mathematics requirement should contact the for further information.
+Anyone who wishes to enter this program but who has not met the mathematics requirement should contact the academic dean for further information.